chmmou/EdBPrepareCarefullyGerman/README.md

-This mod contains the German translation for the mod EdB Prepare Carefully 1.5.x. for RimWorld.
+This mod contains the German translation for the mod EdB Prepare Carefully 1.5.x or above for RimWorld.

 Important: It is mandatory to have EdB Prepare Carefully installed for the mod to work.